heyyakash/infinitystore/README.md

 # InfinityStore Documentation 📚
 InfinityStore is a distributed key-value store built using the [Raft](https://developer.hashicorp.com/consul/docs/architecture/consensus) Consensus algorithm for high availability and consistency.
 This documentation provides an overview of how to run the application and interact with its API.
-An easier explaination of raft can be found [here](https://yusufs.medium.com/creating-distributed-kv-database-by-implementing-raft-consensus-using-golang-d0884eef2e28)

 # Table of Contents
 1. [Running the Application 🚀](#running)